 Despite pursuing economic reform, the ruling Communist Party shows little willingness to give up its monopoly on political power.

 Vietnam actively suppresses political dissent and religious freedom.
 Rights groups have singled out Hanoi's treatment of ethnic minority hill tribe people, collectively known as Montagnards.

 The human rights advocacy group Amnesty International says in a 2011 report that ''more than a dozen activists were convicted in faulty trials simply because they had peacefully voiced criticism of government policies''.
-A new wave of subversion trial began in 2013.
+A new wave of subversion trials began in 2013.